 In response to the economic recession and an invitation from Mayor Richard M. Daley of Chicago, Mazany also helped organize and lead the Recovery Partnership involving over 50 foundations to support the distribution of over $1 billion in American Recovery and Reinvestment Act funds in Chicago.

 Mazany is a member of the board of directors of the Federal Reserve Bank of Chicago and the Council on Foundations.
-A member of the National Assessment Governing Board since 2012, he was named as its chair by U.S. Education Secretary Arne Duncan in 2014.
-He served as past chair of its Community Foundation Leadership Team representing the nation’s 700 community foundations, and a member of the Diversity in Philanthropy Project.
+A member of the National Assessment Governing Board since 2012, he was named as its chair by former U.S. Education Secretary Arne Duncan in 2014.
+He served as past chair of its Community Foundation Leadership Team representing the nation’s 700 community foundations, and is a member of the Diversity in Philanthropy Project.

 Mazany’s background also includes a distinguished career in public school administration, working in districts across the country including Detroit, Chicago, Baltimore, Oakland, and San Francisco.